espressomd/espresso/doc/sphinx/introduction.tex.rst

 Lennard-Jones potential described in section [sec:GenLennardJones] where the user can change all available parameters.
-Where possible, default values are avoided, providing the user with the possibility of choice. cannot be aware whether your particles are representing atoms or billiard balls, so it cannot check if the chosen parameters make sense and it is the user’s responsibility to make sure they do.
+Where possible, default values are avoided, providing the user with the possibility of choice.
+|es| cannot be aware whether your particles are representing atoms or
+billiard balls, so it cannot check if the chosen parameters make sense and it is the user’s responsibility to make sure they do.

-On the other hand, flexibility of stems from the employment of a scripting language at the steering level.
+On the other hand, flexibility of |es| stems from the employment of a scripting language at the steering level.
 Apart from the ability to modify the simulation and system parameters at runtime, many simple tasks which are not computationally critical can be implemented at this